-GCC defines this macro if functions declared inline will be handled according to the ISO C99 standard.
+GCC defines this macro if functions declared inline will be handled according to the ISO C99 or later standards.
 Object files will contain externally visible definitions of all functions declared extern inline.
 They will not contain definitions of any functions declared inline without extern.